bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Handing the modified hourglass to Yurgunn, and taking the smallest of the prepared samples, he loaded it into the tube, and readied himself with the tube in his hands pointing straight up in the skies.

-"Start the timer when you hear the puff, and stop it when you see the ball hit the ground", Adrex said to Yurgunn who just gave him nod, readying the the slider on the device.
+"Start the timer when you hear the puff, and stop it when you see the ball hit the ground", Adrex said to Yurgunn who just gave him nod, readying the slider on the device.

 <!-- https://www.britannica.com/technology/gunpowder
 Heat is enough to ignite -->

 As Adrex loaded the fuse into the tube, a nervous chill ran through his spine - he really hoped this wasn't too much powder for the first attempt.
-Igniting the fuse, he closed the eye closest to, held the tube to the air, pointing it as orthogonal as he could to the ground, and prepared himself for a huge blast, which might could-
+Igniting the fuse with a match, he closed the eye closest to, held the tube to the air, pointing it as orthogonal as he could to the ground, and prepared himself for a huge blast, which might could-

-*fuhhh*
+*fuhhh...*

 The tube gave a tuck downwards, away from the opening, as a cloud of black smoke blew from it into the air, but not followed by the blast of a cannon at all, but more like...